oharkins/aws-iot-core-lorawan/transform_binary_payload/nodejs/README.md

 This repository contains resources for you to learn how to transform binary payloads for your LoRaWAN device.
 These resources include:

-- Python decoder for a sample device, to be deployed in an [AWS Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) so that it may be used in any of your Python lambda functions.
+- Node.js decoder for a sample device, to be deployed in an [AWS Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) so that it may be used in any of your Node.js lambda functions.

 - An [AWS IoT Rule](#example-for-transforming-a-lorawan-binary-payload) for transforming incoming LoRaWAN binary payloads and acting on the resulting JSON.
 In this sample, the IoT Rule uses a [republish action](https://docs.aws.amazon.com/iot/latest/developerguide/republish-rule-action.html) to republish transformed payload to another MQTT topic.
 You can use a similar approach to customize the rule actions for the requirements of your application.